awarbler/CSE212-Final-AW/1-topic.md

             self.top = -1
     ```

-2. Create a method that will help us run and print our test.
+2. Initialize a method that will help us run and print our test.
     - Print out queue correctly
     - Time Complexity O(1)